Centre for Postdoctoral Development in Infrastructure, Cities and Energy (C-DICE) Fellowship

-POST and the Nuffield Foundation are offering a 13-week fellowship to PhD students who are undertaking or have recently completed their PhD study (‘recently completed’ applies to anyone whose university registration ended within the 12 months prior to the publication of this call for applications.
+POST and the Nuffield Foundation are offering a 13-week fellowship to PhD students who are undertaking or have recently completed their PhD study (‘recently completed’ applies to anyone whose university registration ended within the 12 months prior to 20 October 2024.
 The scheme is not open to those in the first year of their PhD).
-There are up to three funded fellowships available.

 Successful applicants will be based in UK Parliament, supporting its use of research evidence.
 Most fellows assist POST in providing briefing material for parliamentarians on emerging science topics.
 Work may include: